dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 The above will say hello to both me and _Mark_ but will wrongly say goodbye to _Mark_ instead of me.
 Of course, it was a programming mistake, but one that it is frequent enough so as to want to avoid it.
+In many cases, this sort of issue can be confusing because it makes you think that a `say_goodbye` is actually working.

 We can use `local` to restrict the scope of a variable: